 No matter the medium, it’s a moving meditation.

-Life is my medium.
 Since 1995 I have held an artistic balance between two worlds: the world of art and the creative domain of corporate America.
-I have been a painter, a designer, an illustrator and also, a project manager, a corporate art consultant, and even vice president of a public relations firm.
+I have been a painter, designer and illustrator.
+But I've also mastered project management, a corporate art/design consulting, and led a PR firm as its vice president of operations.

-Through this multifaceted career path I have been able to utilize the power of creativity to sculpt my life.
+Through this multifaceted path, I utilize the power of creativity to sculpt life.
 Within every task, my mantra is, “this is my art right now.”

 I am focused on creating nature sculptures throughout the world, independently and via group builds.
 I have a deep passion for nature and find great joy in working in community.
 I will continue to paint, design, dream and to grow.
 I believe specialization is for ants and as long as I am here in this body, I will follow my heart and the breadcrumbs that always lead somewhere interesting.
 I look forward to this journey with you.